Old Swan Band: Other projects

 The Fraser Sisters recorded as a duo.
 Jo Fraser changed her name to Jo Freya as a condition of joining the actors' union Equity, which does not allow two of its members to share the same name.
 Broadening her repertoire to embrace European influences, she joined Blowzabella and its spin-off Scarp; she also plays with Token Women (as do her sister Fi and Heather Horsley) and with her own pan-European group called Freyja.

 Martin Brinsford went on to join Brass Monkey, with Martin Carthy.

-Paul Burgess and Flos Headford were founder-members of the Mellstock Band.